John Hughes: Career

-Hughes' greatest commercial success came with Home Alone (1990), a film he wrote and produced about a child accidentally left behind when his family goes away for Christmas, forcing him to protect himself and his house from a pair of inept thieves.
+Hughes's greatest commercial success came with Home Alone (1990), a film he wrote and produced about a child accidentally left behind when his family goes away for Christmas, forcing him to protect himself and his house from a pair of inept thieves.
 Hughes completed the first draft of Home Alone in just nine days.
 Home Alone was the top-grossing film of 1990, and remains the most successful live-action family comedy of all time.
-He followed up with the sequels Home Alone 2: Lost in New York in 1992 and Home Alone 3 in 1997.
+He also wrote and produced the sequels Home Alone 2: Lost in New York (1992) and Home Alone 3 (1997).
 Some of the subsequent films he wrote and produced during this time also contained elements of the Home Alone formula, including the successful Dennis the Menace (1993) and the box office flop Baby's Day Out (1994).
-He also wrote screenplays under the pseudonym Edmond Dantes (or Dantès), after the protagonist of Alexandre Dumas's novel The Count of Monte Cristo.
-Screenplays credited to the Dantes nom de plume include Maid in Manhattan, Drillbit Taylor and Beethoven.
+He also wrote screenplays under the pseudonym Edmond Dantes (sometimes spelled Dantès) after the protagonist of The Count of Monte Cristo, including Maid in Manhattan, Drillbit Taylor, and Beethoven.

+In 1994, Hughes left Hollywood and moved back to the Chicago area.
+The following year, he and Ricardo Mestres, both of whom had production deals with Walt Disney Pictures, co-founded the short-lived production company Great Oaks Entertainment.
+Hughes worked in Chicago while Mestres remained in Los Angeles.
+The company produced the films Jack, 101 Dalmatians, and Flubber, but Hughes and Mestres ended their collaboration in 1997.
+Reach the Rock, which they produced, was subsequently credited as "a Gramercy Pictures release of a John Hughes and Ricardo Mestres production".

+Hughes remained out of the public eye in his later years, except for recording an audio commentary for the 1999 DVD release of Ferris Bueller's Day Off and giving a few interviews that same year to promote the Reach the Rock soundtrack.
+The album was compiled by Hughes's son, John Hughes III, who released it on his own record label Hefty Records.